alexbradd/compsci-notes/second/accel/notes.md

 The **area overhead** for DIFT is **at most around 30%** with bit-level granularity.
 With less granularity we have less overhead.

+#### Obfuscation

+To **avoid IP theft**, one simple way is to **send to foundries/integrators an obfuscated netlist**.
+The **chip will work correctly only if the corresponding key is provided**.
+This method is **weak if the third party can somehow find out some details about our chip**, allowing them to **rule-out bad keys and narrow down the search**.

+Another way is to **obfuscate at the algorithm-level, such that the obfuscation is semantically meaningful** and allow us to better hide the semantics of the chip.
+An algorithm is characterized by different elements that can be protected, each protected by a different technique of algorithm-level obfuscation:

+1. **Constant obfuscation**: `m`-bit **constants are extracted and encoded using** `m` **working key bits**
+   - Obfuscates: data coefficients, signal extensions and mask values
+   - Doesn't obfuscate: reset values, signal polarity
+   - Less information is made available to the attacker, but we also **lose some potential logic optimizations**
+2. **Control-flow obfuscation**: we **mask control conditions with a XOR with the key bit**
+   - Needs to focus on branches during data computation
+   - **Easy to apply** (a XOR gate has minimal overhead)
+   - **Almost impossible to replicate at gate-level** (branch info is already embedded)
+3. **Operation obfuscation**: the **key controls a mux that chooses between correct/incorrect operations based on the key bit**
+   - **Easy to apply** with **reasonable area overhead** due to additional fake operations plus multiplexer
+   - **Each operation type has a pre-defined set of alternatives** to choose from
+     - Based on statistical frequency of the various operations
+   - **How to select** operation variants is still an **open issue**
+4. **Dependence obfuscation**: `K` key bits are used to **select among** `2^K` **DFG variants**
+   - Basically the key **controls multiplexers that create correct/fake paths**, creating several semantically-different but feasible code variants
+   - It **may affect component latency**
+   - **Significant area overhead** due to many additional operators, connections and multiplexers
+   - It can be **applied only during component generation**

+Obfuscation **results are validated by measuring "output corruptibility"**: it is defined as the **Hamming distance** between **output values generated with correct and incorrect keys**.
+Some open question are still:

+- **How to select which parts to protect** to minimize the overhead?
+- **How to "measure"** the level of obfuscation/security?

+#### Watermarking

+IP watermarking is the **process of embedding hidden marks inside the chip's logic such that copied chips are easily identifiable**.
+The structure of a **Hardware Trojans** can be used for it as:

+- It is **stealthy during normal operation**
+- Can be **activated on a rare condition** (the trigger)
+- The **payload is a small and powerful function** intertwined with the functionality

+Only one function contains the watermarks but the others must propagate the values.

+To **generate the watermark**, we **analyze the input call graph**.
+Our **target** are **functions with the largest number of operations or the most frequently executed ones**.
+Then we **modify/remove operations in such a way that we have a low probability of accidentally finding the watermark** (low probability of coincidence).
+Since the **HLS tools knows the modified operations**, it is **able to generate golden values in order to validate a watermarked design**.

+Unlike locking, which actively prevents copying, **watermarking can only detect if a design has been copied but cannot prevent the copy**.

+#### Planned obsolescence

+A problem present with the whole hardware design flow, not only HLS, is that it is **very difficult to check the non-functional properties** of a hardware/software system.
+This fact can be **abused by manufacturers to sneakily degrade IPs after a certain amount of time, pushing consumers to change devices**.

+#### HLS as the potential attack vector

+CAD tools are software, and all software is susceptible to bugs or other security threats (black-hat HLS is possible!).
+This means that **we cannot fully trust third party CAD tools with our designs**.

+Attacks are usually **implemented as malicious passes inserted in the HLS design flow** that alters the design in undesired ways.
+Some possible attacks are:

+1. **Degradation attack**: aims at **degrading the performance of the IP core** after a pre-defined amount of time
+   - Usually done by **adding bubble states in specific points of the FSM**
+   - Can degrade performance of up to 60% with just 16 extra states added to critical FSMs
+2. **Accelerated battery discharging**: since HLS knows which functional units are used in each clock/cycles, we can use this information to **artificially increase the power consumption by turning on unused units or adding extra logic**
+3. **Key recovery with reduced-rounds**: many **cryptographic algorithms** execute multiple "rounds", we can **stealthily reduce the number of rounds to ease key recovery**
+   - Requires **collusion between HLS developer and IP developer**

+#### Future work

+**Ideally**, we want a **clear metric** to quantify how much a system is secure and a **push-button solution to create a complete and secure architecture** since hardware security is critical as it isn't possible to "patch" hardware as we do with software.

+The reality, however, is very different. **Security certification is impossible** since we can prevent only attacks that we know, meaning that **it is all a cat-and-mouse game between designers and attackers**.
+We can **never completely prevent attacks, thus the goal is then to make the life of attackers extremely difficult**, but at which cost and at which level?

+**Security must be addressed at ALL levels** with:

+- Provably-secure algorithms
+- Robust OSs and protected communication
+- Secure components, architectures, integrations etc...

+Separation of concerns is required for scalable solutions, so a complete and integrated solution is missing.
+Being aware of the problems is, however, as important as proposing countermeasures.